Bg

 A:

-While all babies awaken briefly throughout a 10 - 12 hour night, research supports that most babies this age are capable of sleeping for 9-hour stretches without needing parental intervention.
-Babies who are put in their cribs awake at bedtime and fall asleep on their own (i.e., self-soothe) are less likely to call out for parental assistance when they do wake during the night.
-These “self soothers” are able to fall back to sleep on their own and have longer consolidated sleep periods.
-Some babies continue to need a nighttime feeding, typically between 3:00 AM and 5:00 AM.
+Research supports that most babies this age are capable of sleeping for at least 9-hour stretches without needing parental intervention [4].
+However, some babies at this age sleep better with a nighttime feeding, typically between 3:00 AM and 5:00 AM.
+Babies who are put in their cribs awake at bedtime and fall asleep on their own (i.e., self-soothe) are less likely to call out for parental assistance when they briefly wake during the night.
+These “self soothers” can typically fall back to sleep on their own and have longer consolidated sleep periods [5].

 Q: How often do 9 month old babies sleep?